Articles in this section

 General Questions

-Python Notebooks will be removed from Minecraft Education Code Builder, but not before December 2025.
-MakeCode will become the only coding experience in Minecraft Education and will be the place to continue coding in blocks, JavaScript and Python.
-Content in the library will be updated to use MakeCode, but existing Python Notebook projects and existing library content using Python Notebooks will stop working after the coding editors have been removed.
+Python Notebooks was removed from Minecraft Education in our last major update (1.21.132 released in February 2026).
+Makecode is now the only coding experience available in Minecraft Education and will be the place to continue coding in blocks, JavaScript, and Python.
+Content in the Library has been updated to use MakeCode, but existing Python Notebook Projects and existing library content using Python Notebooks are no longer available.

 How can I learn more about what MakeCode supports?